-Knowsley’s Road Safety Team is urging everyone to take extra care as the schools return this week.
+Knowsley’s Road Safety Team is urging everyone to take extra care as children start to return to school.

-Many of us have become used to less frequent journeys on quieter roads and September is likely to bring increased traffic, pedestrians and cyclists.
+Many of us have become used to less frequent journeys on quieter roads and from 8 March there is likely to be increased traffic, pedestrians and cyclists.

-With the added complications of social distancing and concerns around COVID-19, it is essential that we also remain mindful of the dangers of the road environment.
+With the added complications of social distancing it is essential that we also remain mindful of the dangers of the road environment.

-Whatever the mode of transport, the school run will be largely unfamiliar as most children have not been in regular schooling since March.
+Whatever the mode of transport, the school run will be largely unfamiliar as most children have not been in regular schooling for a few months.
 It is important for parents and guardians to take the time to talk to their child about staying safe on their journeys.

 Young children are unpredictable and need close supervision – hold hands with them whenever possible and demonstrate the behaviour you expect from them.
 Stop at the kerb every time and make sure that they know to look in every direction – not just left and right – before deciding it’s safe to cross.